dl-solarity/hardhat-zkit/README.md

 ## Known limitations

-- Circuits typization will not work if an expression is used to indicate the size of a signal array.
-Consider extending circuit's parameters if you have expressions like this: `signal arr[n + 1]`.
 - Due to current `wasm` memory limitations (address space is 32-bit), the plugin may fail to compile especially large circuits.
-- At present the `wasm`-based Circom `2.1.8` is used to compile circuits.
 - Temporarily, the only supported proving system is `groth16`.